SoC Optimization

 This is why one should apply caution when reading specs.
 A whole lot of caution.

-Think of it like a big knife that is blunt and a small knife that is sharp.
+Sometimes a CPU or SoC may have a lot of power but will struggle with tasks.
+Think of it like a big knife that is blunt and a small sharp knife.
 Which one would cut better?
+The sharper, more optimized knife.

 So that is what optimization means.
 If you have been hearing about optimization or maybe you’ve not.
 I dunno.
 At least now you know what it means and how it affects SoCs.